annanasnas/askqe_DNLP26/README.md

 ## Project Description

 This repository contains the implementation and extension of the [AskQE framework](https://github.com/dayeonki/askqe).
-In this study, we revisited the original AskQE pipeline, evaluated the capability of small, quantized LLMs (4B-14B parameters) to act as interpretable evaluators under compute constraints, and developed architectural improvements that outperform the baseline approach.
+In this study, we revisited the original AskQE pipeline, evaluated the capability of small, quantized LLMs (4B-14B parameters) to act as interpretable evaluators under compute constraints, and developed architectural improvements that outperform the baseline.

 ## Key Features & Results